jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/distributed-upgrade-orchestration-process-using-the-cli.rst

         strategy that is only applied to all subclouds in the specified group.
         The subcloud group values are used for subcloud apply type and max parallel subclouds parameters.

+    **force**
+        Upgrade both online and offline subclouds.
+Can be used for a single subcloud, or a subcloud group.

     For example: